LeapAC/leap-data_science-assignment/README.md

 Please build a solution that does the following:

 _Part I:_
-Produce a table showing the mean energy, total energy, and total generation in kilowatt-hours for each meter in calendar month between Jan 2020 to April 2021.
+Produce a table showing the mean energy, total energy, and total generation in kilowatt-hours for each meter in every calendar month between Jan 2020 to April 2021.

 _Part II:_
-Using any simple model of your choice, forecast the total generation during each month from May - August 2021.
+Using any simple model of your choice, forecast the total monthly generation for each meter from May - August 2021.

 Please provide your code and results of this assignment.